 The SkookumRuntime will check if there is a file named

-Shipping builds of the runtime that do not connect to the SkookumIDE obviously do not read this file.
+Shipping builds of the runtime cannot connect to the SkookumIDE and do not read this file.